Latrasis/mashflash/README.md

 #MashFlash

-A "Fun-ish" Wi-fi Router Firmware Installer + CLI
+A "Fun-ish" Wi-fi Router Firmware Package Manager + CLI

-*Because screw reading.*
+*Because screw reading forums, and hours of wiki lookups. **Yes i'm looking at you Openwrt***